“Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt.”

 12. Celebrate that small step and win.

-When you’ve taken one small step forward and you’re done with it then you have a win.
+When you’ve taken one small step forward – for example set up your own website or gone for the first 5 minute run in months or years – and you’re done with it then you have a win.
 It may be a small one but it’s still a win.
 So celebrate it.

 Have a tasty snack or your favorite food for dinner, spend some time on your favorite hobby or buy yourself something you’ve wanted for some time now.